 Create Your Garden Floral Arrangement:

 I’m using this beautiful crystal bowl that I purchased at an antique store a few years back.
-I found a similar bowl that you can purchase from Amazon here.

 Add your hydrangeas.

 Cut the hydrangeas down so they rest on the rim of the bowl.